 Ethical compliance is listed on the Greencore Group risk register.
-Each Greencore site receives an annual independent audit by the Group Risk Management function.
+The Greencore sites undergo an annual independent audit by the Group Risk Management function.
 This includes documentation checks on a sample of the workforce and review of the systems in place for management of working time compliance.